It’s no secret.

 Those people who influence others to engage with their favorite studios, gyms, and sports facilities are called brand advocates.
 It’s critical that fitness and sports businesses generate buzz around their brand and turn their members into brand advocates in order to build a community of loyal clients and build their customer base.

-Building a Brand Advocate Base
+Building a Base of Brand Advocates

-To have brand advocates, have a brand worth advocating for
+Step 1: To have brand advocates, have a brand worth advocating for

-Perhaps most importantly, customers will only become brand advocates for brands they understand on a deep level.
+Perhaps most importantly, customers will only become brand advocates for brands they understand on a deeper level.
 The best brand advocates promote the why behind a company, not the what.
 Instead of saying, “they have a great product,” they could say, “they believe in creating a welcoming and friendly environment based on mutual respect for all customers.”
 These sentiments arise from visibly strong brands, and are more attractive to new buyers.

-Engage with customers on multiple levels
+Step 2: Engage with customers on multiple levels

-An effective way to convert customers into brand advocates is to engage them with the company on a level more intense than a simple exchange of resources.
+An effective way to convert customers into brand advocates is to engage them with the company on a level more intense level than a simple exchange of resources.
 This value-adding practice creates higher customer involvement, and the more involvement, the more comfortable a customer becomes with publicly advocating.
 Common examples of multiple level engagements are social media promotions, customer testimonials, and special offers.

 With Upper Hand’s retail capabilities, selling and managing your items is easier than ever.
-Reports automatically notify you when your stock is running low, and eliminates the need for you to spend hours every week managing your tedious retail tasks.
+Reports automatically notify you when your stock is running low and eliminates the need for you to spend hours each week managing tedious retail tasks.
 Designed to be a part of the entire experience with your sports or fitness business, Upper Hand retail allows you to sell as many products as you need alongside anything else to drive upsells and revenue.
 So next time you want to offer a membership with your training package and club apparel, do it all in one place to show the real value in savings to your customer.

 People want to feel connections to their favorite companies.
 They aim to emotionally invest in companies that cater to their needs, and make them feel as if they are important.
 Knowing frequent customers, knowing their name and their interests, will inspire them to come back again and again.
 Eventually, they will tell their peers of the great experiences they have at your business, and will bring them along.
 By placing personal interest in customer, you slowly turn them into a brand advocate.